zhengbuqian/milvus/internal/core/unittest/scalar_bench/data_generation_schema.md

   - `type`: Milvus scalar type (`VARCHAR`, `INT64`, `INT32`).
 Defaults to `VARCHAR` when omitted.
 For `VARCHAR`, provide `max_length` so values adhere to the collection schema (default clamp is 64 if unspecified).
   - `values.dictionary`: Name of a dictionary declared under `global_dictionaries` or registered as a built-in (e.g., `uuid_v4_lower`, `h3_level8`).
 This defines the candidate token pool.
   - `values.inline`: Inline list of candidate tokens for enumerations.
 The generator uses only these predefined values to fill the segment.
+  - `values.pick`: Integer.
+When used with `values.dictionary`, restricts the candidate pool to the first N tokens from the resolved dictionary order.
+  - `values.random_pick`: Integer.
+When used with `values.dictionary`, restricts the candidate pool to N randomly selected tokens from the resolved dictionary (without replacement; respects `segment_seed` when available).
+    - Constraints: `values.pick` and `values.random_pick` are mutually exclusive.
+When `values.inline` is used, neither may be set.
   - `duplication_ratios`: List of ratios for each value, representing the percentage distribution.
 The sum should equal 1.0, and the list length should not exceed the number of available values (from dictionary or inline).
 Example: `duplication_ratios: [0.5, 0.3, 0.2]` means first value gets 50%, second gets 30%, third gets 20% of rows.
   - `max_length`: Absolute character cap for `VARCHAR` outputs; any longer dictionary values are truncated.
-- **Generation order**: dictionary/inline sourcing → duplication ratio application → length truncation.
+- **Generation order**: dictionary/inline sourcing → candidate sub-selection (`values.pick`/`values.random_pick`) → duplication ratio application → length truncation.
 The generator uses predefined values with specified distributions, ensuring the final column is schema-compliant.

 ### `numeric`
 - **Purpose**: general scalar metrics (price, counts, scores).